ErpNetDocs/tech/modules/crm/pricing/line-discounts/concepts/multi-level-line-discounts.md

 - a user business rule can assign a predefined level 3 line discount with 5% when a lot has less than 20 days remaining until expiration date;
 - a user business rule can assign a predefined level 3 line discount with 2% when a sales order line amount is greater than 1000 BGN.

-In this business model, level 1 and level 2 discounts are determined from line discount records that match the sales document context.
+In this business model, level 1 and level 2 discounts are determined from line discount records that match the sales order context.

 Level 3 discounts are assigned through user business rules based on conditions that are outside the standard line discount applicability fields.

-A sales document can then apply discounts from the selected levels according to the price list configuration and any additional business rules.
+A sales order can then apply discounts from the selected levels according to the price list configuration and any additional business rules.

 If the price list selected in the sales order is configured with **Auto Apply Discount Level = 2**, @@name can apply level 1 and level 2 discounts automatically.